NREL/fastsim/fastsim/docs/README.md

 out = component output

 # Release Notes
-1.3.1 -- `fastsim.simdrive.copy_sim_drive` function can deepcopy jit to non-jit (and back) for pickling 1.2.6 -- time dilation bug fix for zero speed
+2.0.0 -- All second-by-second calculations are now implemented in both rust and python.
+Rust provides a ~30x speedup 1.3.1 -- `fastsim.simdrive.copy_sim_drive` function can deepcopy jit to non-jit (and back) for pickling 1.2.6 -- time dilation bug fix for zero speed
 1.2.4 -- bug fix changing `==` to `=`